piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 # Consistency and recursion

+The Curry-Howard isomorphism gives us a way to define logical system out of typed lambda calculus.
+Enriching the basic typed lambda calculus with constants like $\mathbf{obvious}$ or $\mathbf{lem}$ is like adding axioms to the logical system assoicated with the language.
+In any logical system, we need to worry about consistency.
+In classical logic, a set of axioms together with the inference rules form an *inconsistent* system if one can prove a statement $τ$ and its negation $¬τ$.
+This definition is not very useful in the type theoretic setting as it is crucially dependent on negation which we want to avoid as much as possible.
+An alternate way to define inconsistency is to define inconsistent system as those which proves all statements.
+It is this definition of inconsistency that is easier to work with in the type theoretic framework.
+We say that a type theoretic system, i.e. the under lying typed $λ$-calculus and its type inference rules, is inconsistent if every type in inhabited.
+This makes sense because an inhabitant of a type $τ$ is the proof of the statement (associated) to $τ$.
+In this section, we want to connect consistency and the ability to do recursion.
+In fact, arbitrary recursion, or equivalently a uniform way to compute fixed points, is dangerous from a consistency perspective.

-In the last section, we saw that the typed $λ$-calculus that we defined does not support fixed point combinators and therefore does not support recursion.
-This severely limits in some sense the kind of programs that we can write in such a language.
-Moreover, we do know that fixed points can be implemented on a computer.
-Can we enrich the
-$λ$-calculus to include a fixed point combinator by force?
-After all we do know how to compile it into machine code.
-What would happen if we just enrich the calculus with a constant $\mathbf{fix}$, much like the way we included a constant $\mathbf{obvious}$ or $\mathrm{lem}$ (if we want LEM in the logic).
+We saw that the typed $λ$-calculus that we defined does not support fixed point combinators and therefore does not support recursion.
+This severely limits the kind of programs that one can write in such a language.
+However, we *do* know that fixed points can be implemented on a computer.
+Can we enrich the $λ$-calculus to include a fixed point combinator by force?
+After all, we do know how to compile it into machine code.
+What would happen if we just enrich the calculus with a constant $\mathbf{fix}$, much like the way we included a constant
+$\mathbf{obvious}$ or $\mathrm{lem}$.
 For this to workout, we would need to augment our type inference rules with the following rule for
 $\mathbf{fix}$

 **FIX**
 	: $$ \frac{Γ ⊢ f : τ → τ}
 		{Γ ⊢ \mathbf{fix}\;f\;:\; τ}.$$

-This would mean that if we some how create a function of type $τ→τ$ then we can prove for it $τ$.
-In the previous section, we showed we can prove $τ→τ$ by the proof $λ x : τ . x$.
-This would mean that if we add a fixed point combinator to the language, we end up getting a logical system in which every statement has a proof.
-Or in other words we have an inconsistent logical system.
-The moral of the story is that we need to be very careful in what features we want to include in the language if we want to keep logical consistency of the underlying type system.
+This would mean that, if we some how create a function of type $f:τ→τ$ then we can prove $τ$ using the proof $\mathbf{fix} f$.
+Recall that, for any type $τ$, the typed lambda calculus expression $I = λ x : τ . x$ has type $τ → τ$.
+Taking its fixed point $\mathbf{fix}\; I$ will give an inhabitant of $τ$.
+Therefore, adding arbitrary fixed points will make the logic inconsistent.

 Real world programming languages like Haskell does not care about this issue as writing infinite loops are too important for a programmer.
-In fact every type in Haskell has an inhabitant namely
-$\mathbf{undefined}$.
-This means that Haskell's types may not be use to prove mathematical theorems.
+In fact, every type in Haskell has an inhabitant, namely `undefined`.
+What this means is that the type system of Haskell is not directly suitable as a theorem prover although we can still use it to catch many bugs at compile time.

 Languages like agda which has to double up as a proof assistant allow certain restricted kinds of recursion by making sure that the